Within Close Range: Tiny Terrors

 I save every penny I can to buy things for my very first household: a two-story, six room, pale yellow Colonial with black shutters, rose-filled window boxes, and a square footage of about three.

 Placing my tiny, new items in their tiny, proper places, house proud and satisfied, I head downstairs to the laundry room for dusting rags.
-I’m only gone a few minutes, but as I come around the front facade of my beautiful home – thinking of fake-watering my fake flowers – I’m shocked and horrified.

-The tiny patriarch of my miniature clan is not where I left him, sitting on the living room sofa with a wee book in his lap.
+The tiny patriarch of my miniature clan is not where I left him, sitting on the living room sofa, with a wee book in his lap.

 Daughter is still at the piano where I left her, but slumped over.
-Arms splayed across the keys.

 I find Father directly above, in the four poster bed, pant-less and laying rather indelicately on top of Mother; while in the bathroom, next door, Baby has been stuffed – diapers up – in the porcelain toilet with the long chain pull.

-But where’s Son?
-He’s not in the fridge, under the sofa, in the clawfoot tub.
-Searching both floors of the colonial, there’s only one place left…
+He’s not in the fridge, under the sofa, or in the clawfoot tub.

 Then I spy the tiny trunk in the corner…